HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/index.md

 ### OData

-The [how-to guide](../tutorial/odata/excel.md) demonstrates how to export data from Notes databases to [OData](https://www.odata.org) using Domino REST API.
+The [tutorial](../tutorial/odata/index.md) demonstrates how to export data from Notes databases to [OData](https://www.odata.org) using Domino REST API.